Saskatoon woman joins complaints against fees from collect call company

 Comments from WiMacTel on the BBB site indicate the charges for long distance calls on credit card calls rather than coin-operated calls are high for many reasons, including billing and collection costs, the costs of callers not paying their debts, and credit card processing fees.
 There are also other variables, including where the call originates from and whether there is a live or automated operator, according to WiMacTel.

-"In Better Business Bureau's eyes it is a case of buyer beware, and making sure that as the consumer you are listening to all of the menu options and listening to all of the charges that may be applied before going ahead and making that phone call."
+"In Better Business Bureau's eyes it is a case of buyer beware, and making sure that as the consumer you are listening to all of the menu options and listening to all of the charges that may be applied before going ahead and making that phone call," Brownridge said.

 Local charges for collect calls via payphone are subject to regulation by the CRTC.
 According to SaskTel, local collect calls made on one of the 1,400 payphones across the province include a $1 operator surcharge per call.